luca-drf/luca-drf.github.io/content/blog/oracle-python-m1.md

 on macOS.
 Since Mac Homebrew on arm64 is rooted at `/opt/homebrew` instead of `/usr/local`, it's possible to install x86 software and keep it neatly separated from arm64.
 You just need to launch an x86 shell and simply install Mac Homebrew.
+It will automatically choose its root based on the detected architecture (in our case i386).

-Then, in order to make sure your env is properly set, add the following code to your `.zprofile` (or `.profile`):
+Then, in order to make sure your environment is properly set, add the following code to your `.zprofile` (or `.profile`):

 ```bash